C2SM/spack-c2sm/README.md

 ### CSCS users

 For the cscs users a spack instance including the mch packages and the mch machine configuration files will be maintained for both tsa and daint under _/project/g110/spack/user/'machine'/spack_.
-If you are therefore not interested in the developement of our spack packages and config files you can directly source the instance there and skip the general installation section:
+Therefore, if you are not interested in the developement of our spack packages and config files you can directly source those instances and skip the general installation section:

   	$ (cscs users): . /project/g110/spack/user/<machine>/spack/share/spack/setup-env.sh

 #### Automatically source the correct spack instance when using bash

-If you want to automatically source the correct spack instance when opening a new terminal and depending on the machine you are working on, you can add the following lines to your .bashrc file:
+If you want to automatically source the correct spack instance depending on the machine you are working on, you can add the following lines to your .bashrc file:

 	$ case $(hostname -s) in
 	$ 	tsa*|arolla*) export SPACK_ROOT=/project/g110/spack/user/tsa/spack ;;